 The microwave might make the mushrooms a little rubbery—so be careful not to overheat them!

 Mushrooms can easily harbor bacteria, so make sure they don’t sit out at room temperature for too long!
-Either serve the mushrooms immediately or once they’ve cool transfer them promptly to the fridge!
+Either serve the mushrooms immediately or, once they’ve cooled, transfer them promptly to the fridge!

 This will ensure no one gets sick from the mushrooms.
 If you’re serving them for a holiday gathering and have the ability to keep them warm, that’ll also work!